belarba/marvel-comic-books/README.md

   ```
 **Mocking API Requests**

-This projects uses [Webmock](https://github.com/bblimke/webmock) to mock API durubg testing.
+This project uses [Webmock](https://github.com/bblimke/webmock) to mock API durubg testing.
 The test suite includes tests for `MarvelService` and `ComicsController`.

 ## API Rate Limiting

 To handle API rate limiting, the application implements caching for the API responses using [Rails Cache](https://guides.rubyonrails.org/caching_with_rails.html).
-Additionally, consider implementing retry lofic with exponential backoff.